Skip Navigation

 • Wrap-up

-In this guide, we walk you through the process of migrating your Postgres database from Aiven for PostgreSQL to Heroku Postgres.
+In this guide, we walk you through the process of migrating your Postgres database from Aiven for PostgreSQL to Heroku Postgres with a dump and restore strategy.
 This guide uses AWS S3 to store the database dump file.
 Before starting the migration, make sure you completed the steps from Preparing Your Migration to Heroku Postgres.

 Aiven disk usage